-The Whole Housing programme brings together domestic abuse systems leaders to establish comprehensive housing practice in relation to domestic abuse and deliver a ‘Whole Housing’ approach
+The Whole Housing programme brings together domestic abuse systems leaders who have established a comprehensive housing practice in relation to domestic abuse and deliver a ‘Whole Housing’ approach.

 Whole housing approach provides individual support to a diverse range of surivors of domestic abuse and their children to ensure the accommodation they have is safe where ever possible, including private housing, social housing, refuges or any other accommodation type.
 The aim is to increase safety and choice for the victims and their children to reduce the use of costly emergency and/or refuge support and ensure that where practical, survivors remain in their own homes.

 The lack of safe housing can have a large impact on various other aspects of a survivors life.
 Even in the case that a woman accesses the criminal justice system, it is often the other mounting issues that prevent them from feeling that justice has been reached.
 This can include the instability of housing and for many this instability can make them feel that their only option is to return back to the perpetrator.

 Co-located housing advocacy is a form of community-based specialist domestic abuse advocacy support that focuses on the woman’s self-identified needs.